EduhG/koko-devops/README.md

 make ssh-master
 ```

+> You can skip this step and check the alternative method below.

 Once logged in update kubernetes using
 ```
 kubectl taint node --all node-role.kubernetes.io/control-plane-

 kubectl taint node --all node-role.kubernetes.io/master-
 ```

+> Alternatively, you can increament the count option of workers in `$(pwd)/devops/infra/main.tf`.
+This will create extra ec2 instances.

+> Then downgrade the ec2 instance for the master cluster to `t3a.micro` since we wont be deploying our aplication on the master.

 After a few minutes we should be able to access the deployed app in the browser with this url `http://MASTER_SERVER_IP:30007`